-One of the important aspects in making a sale is making sure your customer sees what they want to see when they want to see it.
+One of the important aspects of making a sale is making sure your customer sees what they want to see when they want to see it.

 And one thing about today’s populace- they would much rather see a cat video on YouTube than read your boring sales pitch.
 So how do you get noticed in this chaotic era of information overload?
 You become the cat video.